Björn Gunnlaugsson: Uppdráttr Íslands – Map of Iceland

 In August 1829, Björn, who had done in the early 1820s cartographic work under the direction of Heinrich Christian Schumacher at Altona, proposed to the Danish government to undertake a land survey of Iceland, and asked for the instruments used by the Danish Navy in their earlier coastal surveys to be sent to Iceland.
 His request was ignored at first.
 In 1831, the Literary Society of Iceland decided to sponsor him and helped him obtain the necessary instruments.
 From 1831 to 1843, Björn spent the summers surveying the country together with one assistant, and in the winters he would draw the maps.
 He did not lay a new baseline but started from the earlier coastal surveys the Danish Navy had undertaken in the period of 1774 to 1818, extending the triangulation inland.
 The Literary Society supported him with a yearly grant, and so did the Danish government from 1836 to 1846.

 Björn's hand-drawn maps were sent to Copenhagen for preparing the publication.
 Olaf Nikolas Olsen had been appointed as the director of publication; he proposed to publish the map on four sheets, and he probably also defined the scale of 1:480,000 and the conical projection used.
 The map was published under Olsen's name, with the Literary Society of Iceland as the publisher, and paid by the Danish treasury.
 The title page was in Danish and French.
 Although dated 1844, it was probably not completed until 1848.
 In 1849, a smaller version of the map on one sheet at a scale of 1:960,000 was published.

 Björn's survey formed the basis of many subsequent maps of Iceland for the next hundred years; new maps based on new surveys appeared only after World War II.
-It was an immense work, and Björn realized soon enough that one man alone would not be able to triangulate the whole island in his lifetime, and focussed his attention on the inhabited areas.
+It was an immense work, and Björn realized soon enough that one man alone would not be able to triangulate the whole island in his lifetime, and focused his attention on the inhabited areas.
 Yet he managed to survey a good part of the wilderness, too, even if he had to rely on the accounts of the local population in some remote areas.
-Björn was well aware of the inaccuracies in some regions; already in 1834 he wrote that one "should neither have too high or too low expectations of the map, nor trust too greatly nor too little in its usefulness or accuracy".
+Björn was well aware of the inaccuracies in some regions; already in 1834, he wrote that one "should neither have too high or too low expectations of the map, nor trust too greatly nor too little in its usefulness or accuracy".
 The central highlands were sketchy on his map; they were mapped properly for the first time by Þorvaldur Thoroddsen, whose map was printed in 1901.
-Still Björn's survey is considered a great advancement, especially given the limited resources he had at his disposition.
-In recognition of his outstanding survey work Björn Gunnlaugsson was awarded the Knight's cross of the Order of the Dannebrog in 1846 and also received the Knight's cross of the French Légion d'honneur.
+Still, Björn's survey is considered a great advancement, especially given the limited resources he had at his disposition.
+In recognition of his outstanding survey work Björn Gunnlaugsson was awarded the Knight's Cross of the Order of the Dannebrog in 1846 and also received the Knight's cross of the French Légion d'honneur.
 The map was also exhibited at the World's fair at Paris in 1878, where it was awarded a prize.